nyorain/tokonoma/README.md

 ## Licenses

-The code is available under Boost license (see LICENSE).
+Unless stated otherwise, the code is available under the MIT license (see LICENSE, some projects may use GPL, they have their own LICENSE file then).
 Additional external licensed for distributed code:

 - `assets/LiberationSans-*.ttf`: [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL#5667e9e4)